Alyssa Baumann: 2014

-In her first year at senior level (age 16 and above), Baumann represented the United States at the 2014 City of Jesolo Trophy in Italy.
+In her first year at senior level, Baumann represented the United States at the 2014 City of Jesolo Trophy in Italy.
 Baumann placed first in the team competition and second on the balance beam.

 At the 2014 P&G National Championships, she placed fourth in the all-around.
 She also tied for second on balance beam with Simone Biles, placed fourth on floor, and ninth on bars.
 Baumann was named to the United States' national team and was chosen to compete as a member of the 2014 Pan American Championships team, but she withdrew from the event due to a hyperextended elbow injury.

 Baumann was selected to compete at the 2014 World Championships in Nanning, China, where she contributed toward the team gold medal on balance beam, her only event during the Team Final, and scored a 14.500.